tale-toul/OCP4AzureIPI/README.md

 $ terraform apply -var-file AppGateway_vars
 ```
 The deployment will take a few minutes, but it could take a little longer to be operational until the health probes verify that the banckend pools can receive requests.

+To access the cluster check the section [Accessing the Openshift Cluster through the Application Gateway](#accessing-the-openshift-cluster-through-the-application-gateway).

 #### Obtaining the Certificate for API and Application Secure Routes
 Connections to the API and the secure routes are encrypted end to end, from client to Openshift cluster.
 The Application Gateway terminates all TLS connections and stablish new ones with the OCP cluster.